gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceOnboardingControlPolicy.md

 ```

 ### -UseAIPServiceUserLicense
-Specifies whether users without a license assigned to them can use Azure Information Protection service to protect content.
-Users can always use Azure Information Protection service to consume protected content regardless of this setting and their license assignment.
+Specifies whether users without an Azure Rights Management license assigned to them can use Azure Information Protection to protect content.
+Users can always use Azure Information Protection to consume protected content regardless of this setting and their license assignment.

 ```yaml
 Type: Boolean